 We regularly review a number of operating and financial metrics, including the number of Lapiplasty Procedure Kits sold, blended average revenue per Lapiplasty Procedure Kits sold, the number of active surgeons using the Lapiplasty System and the surgeon utilization rate, to evaluate our business, measure our performance, identify trends affecting our business, formulate our business plans and make strategic decisions.
-The number of Lapiplasty Procedure Kits sold during the three months ended June 30, 2023 September 30, 2023, increased by 1,546 754 or 29% 13% over the same period in 2022.
-The blended average sales price per Lapiplasty Procedure Kits sold was \$6,176 \$6,311 during the three months ended June 30, 2023 September 30, 2023, an 8% a 9% increase over the same period in 2022.
+The number of Lapiplasty Procedure Kits sold during the three months ended September 30, 2023, increased by 754 or 13% over the same period in 2022.
+The blended average sales price per Lapiplasty Procedure Kits sold was \$6,311 during the three months ended September 30, 2023, a 9% increase over the same period in 2022.
 We define the blended average sales price as revenue divided by Lapiplasty Procedure Kits sold that includes the revenue for ancillary products sold from our expanding product line.
-The number of active surgeons as of June 30, 2023 September 30, 2023, was 2,581 2,691, an increase of 26.1% 21.3% from the prior year.
+The number of active surgeons as of September 30, 2023, was 2,691, an increase of 21.3% from the prior year.
 We define the number of active surgeons as the number of surgeons that performed at least one procedure using the Lapiplasty System in the trailing twelve-month period.
-The surgeon utilization rate for the six nine months ended June 30, 2023 September 30, 2023, increased by 5.9% 4.3% over the same period in 2022, to an average of 10.7 10.6 Lapiplasty Procedure Kits per active surgeon.
+The surgeon utilization rate for the nine months ended September 30, 2023, increased by 4.3% over the same period in 2022, to an average of 10.6 Lapiplasty Procedure Kits per active surgeon.